Milestone 1: Model

 Evaluate

 Define a second visitor that evaluates an abstract syntax tree.
-Each node in the expression hierarchy must evaluate to one of your primitive abstractions—not one of your target language's primitives.
-An add operation will yield either your float or integer primitive.
-A comparison will yield a boolean primitive.
+Each node in the expression hierarchy must evaluate to one of your primitive nodes—not one of your target language's primitives.
+An add operation will yield either your float or integer node.
+A comparison will yield a boolean node.
 And so on.

 If an expression has operands, the first thing you must do in the visit method is evaluate them.
 Your whole expression is really a tree, and the evaluate operation recurses through it to produce a primitive.
 After evaluating an operation's operands, you must perform type checking.
 Assert that the arithmetic operations have numeric operands that are compatible.
 Assert that the logical operations have boolean operands.
 Assert that the bitwise operations have integer operands.
 Assert that the builtin functions have cell lvalue operands.
 And so on.